 In conclusion, this study investigated perceived stress and social anxiety as predictors of academic adjustment among Ondo States undergraduates: using emotional intelligence as a moderator.
 The results of the study revealed that perceived stress and emotional intelligence significantly predicted students' academic adjustment.
-However, social anxiety did not emotional intelligence significantly moderated the relationship between perceived stress and academic adjustment, and lastly, the results of the study also showed that emotional intelligence did not significantly moderated the relationship between social anxiety and academic adjustment.
+However, social anxiety did not significantly predict academic adjustment among undergraduates.
+Also, it was noted that emotional intelligence significantly moderated the relationship between perceived stress and academic adjustment, and lastly, the results of the study also showed that emotional intelligence did not significantly moderated the relationship between social anxiety and academic adjustment.